Ph.D. in Biochemistry and Doctorate Programs in Connecticut

 In recent years, the science of biochemistry has advanced as new technologies have enhanced research opportunities.
 Some exciting areas of biochemistry research include: structural biology (which uses the tools of X-ray crystallography and magnetic resonance spectroscopy to determine three-dimensional structures of

 macromolecules), biophysics (which uses the tools of physics to assess the detailed function of proteins and nucleic acids), genomics (which uses high-throughput DNA sequencing techniques to allow the total information content of a genome to be determined) and proteomics (which uses high precision mass spectroscopy to identify the total protein content of a cell or an organelle).

 Molecular biology is another popular biochemistry concentration.
 It evolved from a technique established solely to manipulate DNA, to a field that embraces all aspects of the function of nucleic acids in living organisms.
-Today, both molecular biology and biochemistry Ph.D students continue their highly interdisciplinary traditions of drawing from physics, chemistry and biology to understand the basic processes of life from the atomic, to the molecular, to the cellular levels.
+Today, molecular biology and PhD biochemistry students continue their highly interdisciplinary traditions of drawing from physics, chemistry, and biology to understand the fundamental processes of life from the atomic to the molecular, to the cellular levels.

 Almost all biochemistry curriculums at the Ph.D. level are research-oriented, as students are encouraged to move in their studies from classes to independent research.
 In recent years, biochemistry Ph.D. programs have also expanded to encompass business-oriented degrees, such as the professional science masters (PSM) that allow students to combine higher-level science classes with business classes.

 Biochemistry careers have traditionally been academic, including teaching and research appointments in colleges and universities.
 According to the Bureau of Labor Statistics (BLS), post-secondary teachers earned a median annual salary of $79,640 in 2021.